richardslab/IntAct_Report/README.md

 # IntAct_Report
-Explore whether the molecular interactions can improve positive control genes identifications via IntAct database
+Explore whether the molecular interactions can improve positive control genes identifications via molecular interation database such as IntAct and Stringdb